The Amish in Ohio: 2024 Guide (70+ Communities)

 The Andy Weaver Amish (aka “Dan”Church)

 The Andy Weaver Amish affiliation emerged in 1952 over disagreements concerning the application of social shunning.
-The name “Andy Weaver” comes from an early leader, and the commonly-used nickname “Dan” church comes from the fact that at one time, a number of leaders in one church all bore that name.
+The name “Andy Weaver” comes from an early leader – while the commonly-used nickname “Dan” church comes from the fact that at one time, a number of leaders in one church all bore that first name.

 Andy Weaver Amish are known to be technologically conservative, and also stricter on church matters than the Old Order Amish.
-Andy Weaver Amish hold to a strict interpretation of the doctrine of social shunning, which sets them apart from the Old and New Order affiliations.
+Andy Weaver Amish hold to a strict interpretation of the doctrine of social shunning, which sets them apart from the Old and New Order affiliations (and would bring them more in line with the traditional practice of Amish in Lancaster County, PA, for one).

 Andy Weaver Amish are more liberal regarding tobacco and alcohol use, but also have stricter youth standards, such as a prohibition on ownership of cars while living at home.
-Andy Weaver Amish number about 30 congregations in Holmes County, and have daughter settlements in other communities, including in New York.
+Andy Weaver Amish have daughter settlements in other communities, including in New York.
 Read more on the Andy Weaver Amish.

 The Geauga County Amish community

 Not too far to the north of Holmes County lies the Geauga County settlement.
-The Geauga County community is the second-largest Amish settlement in Ohio and fourth-largest in North America, with 88 church districts and a population over 12,000 as of 2010 (Young Center).
+The Geauga County community is the second-largest Amish settlement in Ohio and fourth-largest in North America, with 88 church districts and a population of approximately 20,980 Amish as of 2024 (see Young Center, “Twelve Largest Settlements”).

 ohio amish geauga county